oracle-quickstart/Processes_monitoring/Readme.md

     - Run the following commmand in a powershell,or for new windows hosts add it in the cloud inint:
         - winrm quickconfig -quiet

-- The instance needs to have access to the internet to download python:
+- The instances needs to have access to the internet to download python:
     - The subnet in which the instance resides needs to have a route to a NAT gateway(for private subnets) or Internet gateway(public subnets)

-- On the instance running the ansible playbook(Control node), run the following commands:
-    - ansible-galaxy collection install oracle.oci
-    - ansible-galaxy collection install chocolatey.chocolatey
-    - sudo python3 -m pip install pywinrm
 - If the password is stored in a vault, the instance running the ansible playbook will need access to it:
     - The instance needs to be in a dynamic group:
         - instance.compartment.id = 'ocid1.compartment.oc1..aaaaaaaavrz'